slowernews/wisdom-tldr/README.md

 > *'You always get exaggerated notions of things you don’t know anything about.' -- Albert Camus*

-PRACTICAL HINTS:
+Practical HINTS:

 > *'«Chekov bottle»: If something is described in a previous chapter, it means it will be important for the action in a future chapter.'*

 > *'Pay attention to negative cues: what should have happened but did not.'*

-> *'look for something that doesn't make sense.
+> *'Look for something that doesn't make sense.
 That's where the gold mine is:<br>
 «It doesn't make sense, the price is going down!».
 The world makes sense, just not the model.
 Some X factor is hidden.' -- Adam Robinson (adapted)*

 > *'Don't try to make sense of the world.
 It's too complicated.
 Instead watch investors attempting to make sense of it.
 They're the ones that will make the assets price move.' -- Adam Robinson (adapted)*